agu3rra/volpy/readme.md

 ![DelaunayTriangulation](images/MeshXY.png)

 ## Step 2: From triangles to plane equations
-The plane equation `z=f(x,y)` representing the triangular plane is obtained for each group of 3 points in 3d space by applying some basic linear algebra.
+The plane equation `z=f(x,y)` representing is obtained for each group of 3 distinct points (triangles) in 3d space by applying some basic linear algebra.
 Given the previous collection of points `[A, B, C]` in the cartesian system:
 1. Vector AB and BC are determined using each of their individual coordinates.
 2. The [cross product](https://en.wikipedia.org/wiki/Cross_product) AB x BC generates a perpendicular vector represented by numerical constants `(p,q,r)`.
 3. Finally the corresponding plane equation is given by: